G21 Region Profile (2019)

 Queenscliffe Profile / Queenscliffe data tables

 Surf Coast Profile / Surf Coast data tables

 You may also be interested in our population search tools on the Social & Economic Profiling page

-* Data files are available in Excel.
-If you require these, please contact the G21 office on 5227 4000.
+* The Profile documents are published here in low-resolution format.
+High-resolution PDF versions can be made available.
+Data files are available in Excel.
+If you require either of these, please contact the G21 office on 5227 4000.